+I’m not a very superstitious person, but I still eat a bowl of katsudon before an important event.
+In Japan, the word katsu means “to win” so a lot of sports players and students will eat katsudon before a big game or an exam.
 Katsudon is a donburi (rice bowl dish) topped with pork cutlet and egg.
-It’s the ultimate Japanese comfort food and it’s my favorite donburi.
-In Japan, the word katsu means “to win” so a lot of sports players and students will eat katsudon before a big game or an exam.
+It’s the ultimate Japanese comfort food and my favorite donburi.
+This katsudon recipe is quick and easy to make and can even be used to get rid of left over tonkatsu.
 You can serve katsudon for lunch and dinner without any other side dishes, but I recommend serving it with hot or cold oolong tea.
-Sometimes, katsudon can leave a heavy after feeling and the tea seems to balance out the heaviness.

-Step 1: Fry Tonkatsu.
+- Fry Tonkatsu.
 Drain oil.
 Cut into 1 inch strips.
+Slice onion.

 - Put water, dashi, mirin, soy sauce, sugar, and sliced onion in a small pan and let it simmer on high heat.
 Stir lightly.
 Lightly beat one egg.